Table of Contents

-Customers that pay by the end of the month under 2/EOM net 45 receive a 2% discount.
+Customers who pay by the end of the month under 2/EOM net 45 receive a 2% discount.
 If the net amount is not paid before the end of the month, the client will forfeit the 2% discount.
 The full payment is due 45 days after the invoice is issued.

 For small to medium businesses, it is important to maintain trade credit and keep the limited cash flow in proper order.
-To avoid cash flow issues, it is beneficial to set up common invoice payment terms, net terms, offer early payment discount offers, offer trade credit, etc. To encourage customers to pay early or within a specific date, a small business owner in a good financial position can offer some discounts.
+To avoid cash flow issues, it is beneficial to set up common invoice payment terms net terms, offer early payment discount offers, offer trade credit, etc. To encourage customers to pay early or within a specific date, a small business owner in a good financial position can offer some discounts.